Taiwing/snow_crash/README.md

 ## Broken DES (level01)

-The second level is as simple as running john on flag01's password hash, as it is subtly hinted at by the first level's password filename.
+The second level is as simple as running john the ripper on flag01's password hash, as it is subtly hinted at by the first level's password filename.

 ```shell
 # copy the passwd file from the virtual machine